Chrism1c/TouchDynamics/README.md

 **TouchDynamics** is project developed for a "Biometric systems" exam at **Aldo Moro University** of Taranto Italy. <br>
 its goal is to replicate and test best and most popular classifiers on State of Art datasets.
-It is tested on 4 different datasets, 2 are datasets of Keystrokes, 2 are datasets od swipes. <br>
+It is tested on 4 different datasets, 2 are datasets of Keystrokes, 2 are datasets of swipes. <br>
 1 - TouchAnalytics [58] (Swipes) <br>
 2 - BioIdent [70]   (Swipes) <br>
 3 - The Mobikey [31]    (Keystrokes) <br>